sebagomez/IsIt737MAX/README.md

 Just twit your flight number (eg. AA984) to [@isit737MAX](https://twitter.com/isit737MAX) and a bot will reply with the actual aircraft type you're flying.
 [Try it here](https://twitter.com/intent/tweet?screen_name=isit737MAX&text=AA984)!

 ![](res/twit_reply.png?raw=true)

+# TODO!
+This needs to be updated 👇

 ## Long(er) story and tech stuff